marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 <div class="alert alert-info">
 <p>
-**Tip 1:** Kepp this HTML basic structure handy.
-We will use it for any new HTML page!
+**Tip 1:** Keep this HTML basic structure handy.
+You can use it for any new HTML page!
 </p>
 <p>
 **Tip 2:** Use the keyboard shortcut `Ctrl+S` to save the current file.